Teams First Information Architecture and Governance

 - Introducing a maturity model on how organizations leverage Teams, SharePoint, Email, and OneDrive

-- Level setting on how they work together
+- Level setting on how the various Microsoft 365 tools work together

 - Understanding the differences between Standard, Private, and Shared Channels, and the underlying SharePoint site collections